 When transferring from the military service, whether it be to the private or public sector it is important to critically evaluate your employment history.
-The number one compliant from recruiters regarding resumes from Australian Defence Force (ADF) personnel is that they don’t understand them because they are either full of ADF specific terminology, or acronyms (or both!).
+The number one complaint from recruiters regarding resumes from Australian Defence Force (ADF) personnel is that they don’t understand them because they are either full of ADF specific terminology, or acronyms (or both!).
 An example of a resume containing too much industry specific jargon is below.

 "The number one

-compliant from recruiters regarding resumes
+complaint from recruiters regarding resumes

 from ADF personnel is that they don’t understand them."